GS and EAG Virtual Mentoring Program

 Mentees: students or scientists with a project with a need for external collaboration for progress (e.g., expertise, access to analytical equipment).

 Mentors: scientists willing to aid in organization, planning, connecting project leads/PIs with the collaborators and resources needed for specific projects.
 Typically, the mentor herself / himself would not be the collaborator.

 How to participate

 Mentors: To apply, please complete the mentor application form.
 Note that mentors will not serve as collaborators but will guide the mentee through the literature and/or networks to find the answer or resources mentees are looking for.
 This would ensure that the mentor has no vested interest.
-Geochemical Society membership is not required to serve, however all mentors must agree to abide by the GS code of ethics.
+Geochemical Society or European Association of Geochemistry membership is not required to serve, however all mentors must agree to abide by the GS code of ethics.

 Mentor and mentee pairing: This will be done by the moderator of each area of the program.
 Whenever possible, groups will be constituted to foster mutual learning and networking.
 If no mentors can be found at first, the application will be placed on a waiting list.

 Mentors will never answer directly to a request for mentoring.
 The initial introduction will be done by the program and a track would be kept of all active mentor-mentee pairs.

 How to meet and define the boundaries of the mentorship: During the first meeting the pair will use this online initial questionnaire in order to set their own expectations and boundaries.
 Number of meetings, frequency and duration (for example 3 meetings of one hour over 3 month) and mode of functioning (video, phone, emails...) will be defined accordingly.